What's in your tap water? How to pick a water filter

 Which filter is BEST?

-As I said, there IS NO PERFECT water filter that suits everyone.
+There IS NO PERFECT water filter that suits everyone.

-Now, if you cannot get an under-sink unit, a countertop RO might be a good option and that’s what I used up until I got my under-sink unit.
+Now, if you cannot get an under-sink unit, a countertop RO might be a good option and that’s what I used up until I got my under-sink unit.Â

-What about the pitcher style filters?
+What about the pitcher-style filters?Â

 That said, most are not tested to NSF standards, or if they are, not in NSF-certified labs (which I understand, it is VERY expensive to test in these facilities).
-As such, I only use these when I travel.

 HOW TO TEST YOUR WATER

-If you have a well, or if you want to look for contaminants NOT included in the 91 chemicals currently monitored for by your water utilities, then you can either look for a state-certified lab via the EPA or use Tap Score - Founded in conjunction with The University of California in Berkeley and the Boston University School of Public Health, the tests are performed with EPA, ASTM methods.
-Based on the contaminants they find, they will recommend types of NSF-certified filters to remove them - this is a great way to find the best water filter for you.
+If you have a well, or if you want to look for contaminants NOT included in the 92 chemicals currently monitored for by your water utilities, then you can either look for a state-certified lab via the EPA or use Tap Score - Founded in conjunction with The University of California in Berkeley and the Boston University School of Public Health, the tests are performed with EPA, ASTM methods.
+Based on the contaminants they find, they will recommend types of NSF-certified filters to remove them - this is a great way to find the best water filter for you.Â

-I have an affiliate discount code: Platefulhealth for $10 off.
+I have an affiliate discount code: Platefulhealth for $10 off. Â

 I'm an affiliate for some of the products linked on my website.
 I get asked about products I use and love all the time, and by being an affiliate, I can negotiate discount codes to share with you, plus earn a small commission if you use my code or link to purchase.
 This helps me to support my research so that I can continue to provide the content on my platform, thank you so much for your support.